 Glasgow is one of the United Kingdom’s No. 1 cities for tourism.
 In 2019, it was reported that Glasgow attracted 3.2 million visitors.
 Glasgow’s incredible history and architecture are two reasons visitors descend on the city.
 However, those are not the only reasons travelers seek out the Scottish city.

-The compact city of Glasgow is easy to get around and these five areas are ideal if you are looking at a place to stay in Dear Green Place.
+The compact city of Glasgow is easy to get around and these five areas are ideal if you are looking for a place to stay in Dear Green Place.